 Despite these benefits, the costs can be substantial.
 Now, let us move ahead and discuss Salary, benefits, and overheads of in-house bookkeepers.

-The cost of hiring an in-house bookkeeper in Australia
+Cost of hiring an in-house bookkeeper in Australia

 The total cost of hiring an in-house bookkeeper includes salary, benefits, office space, and equipment.
 Here’s a detailed breakdown:

-1. Bookkeeper salary in Australia 2025
+1. Bookkeeper salary

 In 2025, the average annual salary for an Australian bookkeeper ranges from AU$60,000 to AU$80,000, depending on experience and location.